-The origins of the National Asbestos Workers Medical Fund go back to July, 1953 when Local 80, Charleston, West Virginia established a health and welfare fund which was later expanded to become the Central States Welfare Fund.
+The origins of the Insulators and Allied Workers National Medical Fund go back to July, 1953 when Local 80, Charleston, West Virginia established a health and welfare fund which was later expanded to become the Central States Welfare Fund.
 Atlanta, Georgia's Local 48 Health and Welfare Fund, which was originally established in December, 1954, also expanded to become the Southeast States Welfare Fund.
 Each regional fund grew until the Board of Trustees of the Asbestos Workers Central States Welfare Fund and the Board of Trustees of the Asbestos Workers Southeast States Welfare Fund resolved to merge the two Funds into one large Welfare Fund, effective August 1, 1968.
 The merged Funds became known as The National Asbestos Workers Welfare Fund.
-In 1980, the Trustees voted to change the name to "The National Asbestos Workers Medical Fund."
+In 1980, the Trustees voted to change the name to "The National Asbestos Workers Medical Fund," and in 2024, the Trustees voted to change the name to "Insulators and Allied Workers National Medical Fund."